todogroup/ospology/ospo-book/content/en/06-chapter.md

 **Commentary**

 There are ways that an organization can support community engagement by employees (for example contribution guidelines, intellectual property management, and license support).
-Support will often include why the community is important to your organization - including a time and prioritization component in how much time an employee spends in external/upstream work. companies can observe employees as good citizens for reasons of personal and organizational gain, and help employees understand their importance in bridging between the organization and the community.
+Support will often include why the community is important to your organization - including a time and prioritization component in how much time an employee spends in external and upstream work. companies can observe employees as good citizens for reasons of personal and organizational gain, and help employees understand their importance in bridging between the organization and the community.

 **Questions**